A stowaway was found in the landing gear of a plane at the Miami airport, authorities say - KTVZ

 US Customs and Border Protection (CBP) officers at the airport apprehended a 26-year-old man who “attempted to evade detection in the landing gear compartment of an aircraft,” a CBP statement said.

-The flight was American Airlines #1182 from Guatemala City, according to Greg Chin, Communications Director for the Miami-Dade Aviation Department.
+The flight was American Airlines #1182 from Guatemala City, said Greg Chin, Communications Director for the Miami-Dade Aviation Department.

 American Airlines said in a statement the flight was met by law enforcement “due to a security issue,” after landing at 10:06 a.m.